Danpav1/Generate-Sort/README.md

 - Medium files: Each containing 100,000 integers.
 - Large files: Each containing 1,000,000 integers.

-In total, each category consists of 90 files, split into three equal parts based on their sorting order:
+In total, each category consists of 90 files (total 270), split into three equal parts based on their sorting order:

 - Unsorted: Files in their original, unsorted state.